Killing of Jamie Meah

 On 31 March 2023, Jamie Meah, 18, was dragged out of a taxi and stabbed in Armley, Leeds, England, and a 16-year-old boy was also seriously injured in the attack.
-Three suspects - Caleb Awe, Aquade Jeffers and Enham Nishat, all 20 - are believed to have fled the UK shortly after the incident.
+Three suspects – Caleb Awe, Aquade Jeffers and Enham Nishat, all 20 – are believed to have fled the UK shortly after the incident.
 A fourth suspect, Ranei Wilks, 23, was jailed for 15 years after being convicted of manslaughter.

 Background

 Jamie Meah was born in 2004 in Leeds, West Yorkshire.
 According to evidence later heard in court, Meah had become involved in low-level drug activity in the months leading up to the incident.
 He was in a relationship at the time of his death, and his partner was pregnant with their son who was born later that year.

 Attack

 On the evening of March 31, 2023, Meah had taken a taxi to various locations in Leeds to allegedly deal drugs with a 16-year-old (who was not named) before arriving at Hall Lane in Armley, at its junction with Brooklyn Terrace.
-Meah was then dragged from the taxi by a drugs gang who had been waiting in a parked Mercedes with a three-to-four-foot sword, with which Meah was then stabbed multiple times with.
+Meah was then dragged from the taxi by a drugs gang who had been waiting in a parked Mercedes with a three-to-four-foot sword, with which Meah was then stabbed multiple times.
 During this attack a stab wound to his leg had severed the femoral artery.
 The four suspects then fled the scene.
 Meah was able to get to a property on Brentwood Street where he told the occupier that he needed an ambulance, after which he collapsed unconscious.
 He died only a few minutes later despite attempts to resuscitate him.

 A post-mortem examination carried out after his death found Jamie had suffered a wound to his right hip, one to his right thigh, which had severed an artery and caused a "catastrophic haemorrhage" that led to his death, a stab wound to his calf, a cut to his lower leg and a small abrasion to his neck.

 The 16-year-old victim was able to flee to a nearby fish and chip shop, as despite multiple lacerations, his injuries were not life-threatening.